sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.2.md

 === Euclidean spaces as metric spaces ===

-Euclidean spaces have been endowed with a distance function and have been set to the category of complete metric spaces ([[https://trac.sagemath.org/ticket/30062|#30062]]):
+Euclidean spaces have been endowed with a distance function and have been set in the category of complete metric spaces ([[https://trac.sagemath.org/ticket/30062|#30062]]):

 {{{
 sage: E.<x,y> = EuclideanSpace()